Moduli of stable maps with fields: Introduction

-A further generalization of \cite{CL} has appeared in the work of Q. Chen, F. Janda and R. Webb \cite{chen2019virtual}, who consider the moduli space of maps to $Z$ which is the smooth vanishing locus of a regular section $s$ of a vector bundle $E$ on a smooth projective DM stack $X$.
+A further generalization of \cite{CL} has appeared in the work of Chen--Janda--Webb \cite{chen2019virtual}, who consider the moduli space of maps to $Z$ which is the smooth vanishing locus of a regular section $s$ of a vector bundle $E$ on a smooth projective DM stack $X$.
 In contexts where the theory of quasi-maps is well defined, such as when $X=W/\!\!/G$ for an l.c.i. affine variety $W$ and reductive algebraic group $G$, they prove a generalization of the quasi-maps results of \cite{kim2018localized} and \cite{chang2020invariants}.
 In the general set-up where quasi-maps are not defined, they show that the Gromov--Witten virtual classes $[\overline{\ccM}(X,\beta)^p]^\vir_\sigma$ and $\sum_{i_*\beta'=\beta}[\overline{\ccM}_{g,n}(Z,\beta')]^\vir$ agree up to sign.
-Their more general result is proven by considering the moduli spaces of (quasi-)stable maps as moduli of sections of some Artin stacks relative to the stack of prestable curves $\mathfrak{M}_{g,n}$.
+Their more general result is proven by considering the moduli spaces of stable (quasi-)maps as moduli of sections relative to the stack of prestable curves $\mathfrak{M}_{g,n}$.
 Our approach avoids some of the technical difficulties they encounter and gives a more explicit formula for the perfect obstruction theory and the cosection by working relative to the moduli of prestable curves with a fixed rank $r$ degree $d$ vector bundle $\mathfrak{B}_{g,n, r, d}$.
 This leads to considering the deformation theory of stable maps $C\to X$ which pull back $E$ on $X$ to a fixed bundle $V$ on $C$.

+Section 2 will cover some of the background of virtual fundamental classes and cosection localized virtual classes.
+We will recall some functoriality properties that we will use throughout.

-The present work closely follows and generalizes \cite{CL} and \cite{chang2020invariants} by replacing the ambient space $\bP^m$ by a smooth projective variety $X$ without the choice of an ample line bundle and a fixed projective embedding.
+In Sections 3--6 we will closely follow and generalize \cite{CL} and \cite{chang2020invariants} by replacing the ambient space $\bP^m$ by a smooth projective variety $X$ without the choice of an ample line bundle and a fixed projective embedding.
 We fix a vector bundle $E$ on $X$ and a section $s$ with smooth vanishing locus $Z$ of the expected dimension.
 From the data of the triple $(X,E,s)$, and having fixed genus, degree and number of marked points $(g,n,\beta)$, we construct the moduli of stable maps to $X$ with fields in $E$, denoted $\fX^E$: